Oliver-RC/collection-of-crafts/README.md

    - Press enter to create your local clone.
  ### Updates and Push to Hosting
    - Any updates to the code will need to be saved and pushed to the master branch.
 This will automatically update the hosted site.

-The live link can be found here - https://oliver-rc.github.io/collection-of-crafts/

 ## Credits
  ### Content